 After an incident of sexual assault or domestic violence, the victim should consider seeking medical attention as soon as possible at a local hospital that will supply a physical evidence recovery collection kit.
 In Iowa, you have the right to: A free medical examination (Sexual Assault Evidence Exam) whether or not you choose to report the crime to the police that is paid for by the State of Iowa.
-Apply for financial assistance from the Crime Victim Compensation Program by submitting a Crime Victim Compensation Application.
+Apply for financial assistance from the Crime Victim Compensation Program.